pansanity666/INO_VOS/README.md

 ### Inference
 Our checkpoint used in the paper can be downloaded from [here](https://drive.google.com/drive/folders/1gf5XZ8Y9OPhXcsgzlI3Cp3h3dGQOm8My?usp=sharing).

-For the sake of efficiency, we first pre-generate the mask used during label propagation and cache them on disk.
+For the sake of efficiency, we first pre-generate the neighbor masks used during label propagation and cache them on disk.

 ```shell
 python ./scripts/pre_calc_maskNeighborhood.py [davis|ytvos]
 ```

-It may take few minutes, and the results will be cached under ```./cached_masks``` by default.
+It may take few minutes, and the neighbor masks will be cached under ```./cached/masks``` by default.

 Then, run label propagation via: